Yelawolf: 2021–present: Yelawolf Blacksheep, TURQUOiSE TORNADO, Slumafia, Mile Zero and Mud Mouth

-Of the four releases, only Mud Mouth was an official studio album, whereas TURQUOiSE TORNADO, Slumafia and Mile Zero were collaborative projects; made with fellow rappers Riff Raff, DJ Paul and DJ Muggs respectively.
+Of the four releases, only Mud Mouth was an official studio album, whereas TURQUOiSE TORNADO, Slumafia and Mile Zero were collaborative projects, made with fellow rappers Riff Raff, DJ Paul and DJ Muggs respectively.

+To the surprise of his fans, on March 11, 2022, Yelawolf released a rock project "Sometimes Y" with Shooter Jennings, departing from his usual music style.

+Although Mud Mouth was said to be his last rap album, Yelawolf returned to rap with a double-album War Story on June 7, 2024.

 Public image

 The Guardian reported that "In contrast to the gilded cage of privilege inhabited by Jay-Z and Kanye West, Yelawolf depicts everyday rural poverty with the evocative precision of a master storyteller".
 He is noted for his distinct style that ranges from American gothic to gore, the "richness and invention of his language" and range of his vocal style "from beer-swilling rowdiness to a crawling, contemptuous sibilance".
 He has said that he feels he represents "not the ideal American" but those Americans that he calls the core: "I love the grit of who we really are."

 Influences

 Yelawolf's early introduction to hip-hop came as a result of his mother's boyfriend being a sound designer for Aerosmith around the time that the Run-DMC version of "Walk This Way" was released, and made friends with the trio.
 Yelawolf recalls Run-DMC visiting his childhood home and giving him some Beastie Boys' Licensed to Ill cassette tapes.
 He has cited Outkast as his biggest influence when it comes to a "blend of sounds".
 He has stated on multiple occasions that the group's two seminal albums, ATLiens and Aquemini, are among his favorite hip-hop records of all time.
-He has also shared that the hip-hop and R&B collective Dungeon Family has had a major influence on his production style, as well as J Dilla, Pete Rock, CL Smooth, Black Star, Hieroglyphics, and the Brooklyn-based trio Digable Planets.
+He has also shared that the hip-hop and R&B collective Dungeon Family has greatly influenced his production style, as well as Three 6 Mafia, J Dilla, Pete Rock, CL Smooth, Black Star, Hieroglyphics, and the Brooklyn-based trio Digable Planets.

-Some of Yelawolf's other musical influences include: Johnny Cash, Black Sabbath, Lynyrd Skynyrd, Kraftwerk, The Doors, Fleetwood Mac, Metallica, Portishead, and N.W.A, among others.
-Yelawolf has also shown appreciation for Detroit-based recording artist Kid Rock and his mixing of country music, rock music, and hip hop, as well as long-time collaborator and mentor Eminem.
+Some of Yelawolf's other musical influences include Johnny Cash, Black Sabbath, Lynyrd Skynyrd, Kraftwerk, The Doors, Fleetwood Mac, Metallica, Portishead, and N.W.A, among others.
+Yelawolf has also shown appreciation for Detroit-based recording artist Kid Rock and his fusion of country music, rock music, and hip hop, as well as long-time collaborator and mentor Eminem.

-Yelawolf also is a skateboarder, having had appearances in professional skateboard videos, i.e. performing a 360° kickflip in the independent video “Last of the Mohicans”(2008) alongside his friend and pro skater John Newport.
+Yelawolf is also a skateboarder, having had appearances in professional skateboard videos, i.e. performing a 360° kickflip in the independent video “Last of the Mohicans” (2008) alongside his friend and pro skater John Newport.

-Pro skaters Paul Rodriguez and Terry Kennedy appear in Yelawolf's official music Video for “Good to Go” featuring Bun B.
+Pro skaters Paul Rodriguez and Terry Kennedy appear in Yelawolf's official music video for “Good to Go” featuring Bun B.